 Living outside family norms and values

-Video game and online addictions
+Video game and online disorders

 This introduction period focuses on respect, communication and expectations; students learn about the program while therapists learn about the students.